 Select the one that is best as per your use.
 You need to find answers to so many questions to buy one laptop that is best suited for you!
 We need to find the best laptop that response fast.

-Laptop Buying Guide to choose your dream laptop in July 2022
+Laptop Buying Guide to choose your dream laptop

 The 1st important thing in the Laptop Buying Guide is the CPU.
 So with CPUs, you have two leading brands you’ve got Intel and AMD.
 There are some others, but those aren’t very popular, so we’ll be focusing on these.
 So far, Intel has got a Core i3, Core i5, Core i7, and Core i9.